nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### [Proposed] Gradebook Feature
 ####Proposed Implementation
-The proposed gradebook machanism is to facilitate the user to keep track of his/her own grades of different subjects for reference, which are internally stored as `gradeList`.
+The proposed gradebook feature is to facilitate the user to keep track of his/her own grades of different subjects for reference, which are internally stored as `gradeList`.
 Additionally, it implements the following operations:
 * `Add a subject grade` - Add a subject grade to user's gradebook